vergisodd/389K-Recovery-Opportunity-SQL-Driven-Return-Analysis-for-E-Commerce/README.md

 FROM ranked
 ORDER BY total_loss DESC, product_id;
 ```
-### Key insight:
+**Key insight:**
 Loss is concentrated in top products, but not strongly enough to support a simple 80/20 story.
 The distribution is broader than expected.

-### 4. Cohort Analysis: Repeat Purchase Behavior
+### 4. Cohort Analysis: Repeat Purchase Activity

-Customers are grouped by first purchase month and tracked by later activity month to measure repeat purchase behavior over time.
+Customers are grouped by first purchase month and tracked by later activity month to measure repeat purchase activity over time.

-Why this matters:
+**Why this matters:**
 Cohort analysis helps test whether repeat behavior is stable or whether customer engagement declines over time.

 ```sql